ChristmasEasterHalloweenHogmanaySt Andrew’s DaySt David’s DaySt Patrick’s DayValentines

 (Databox offers a good explanation as to what the difference between Pageviews, Sessions & Users is).

-What I do find interesting on reflection is just how much traffic I had from Pinterest, with the majority of the Social traffic coming from there.
-And very little from other social media platforms.
+What I do find interesting on reflection is just how much traffic I still had from Pinterest, with the majority of the Social traffic coming from there.

 Unfortunately, I no longer have access to my Gourmet Ads account to breakdown the figures of my income via them.
 But basically it was from some ads they would place on my website.
 It was by no means enough to live off but I always hoped it would cover my expenses and leave a bit of pocket money, until I could get into a more fruitful Ad provider.